Bettina Ruigies: Media freedom is related to security

 European Broadcasting Union

-In today's edition of Continent, the international media magazine, we're not taking you to a single country to explore its media landscape, but rather focusing on the whole of Europe – specifically, the European EBU) .
-The Austrian representative in the EBU, active in numerous working groups, has been Klaus Unterberger Public Value department at the Austrian Broadcasting Corporation (ORF) .
+In today's edition of Continent, the international media magazine, we're not taking you to a single country to explore its media landscape, but rather focusing on the whole of Europe – specifically, the EBU),active in numerous working groups, has been Public Value department at the Austrian Broadcasting Corporation (ORF), Klaus Unterberger.

-Furthermore, Klaus Unterberger is also one of the initiators of the manifesto for a public service internet , a manifesto signed such as Jürgen Habermas .
+Furthermore, Klaus Unterberger is also one of the initiators of the manifesto for a public service internet, a manifestosuch as Jürgen Habermas signed.

 So, today on Continent: Europe, the EBU, and its responsibilities.